evanalba/configuration/README.md

-# configuration
+# Evan Alba's Configuration Files
-Evan Alba's configuration files.
+These are some of my personal configuration files.
+## Configuration Files
+* Vim